deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ### And then . . .

-* Post at least twice a week and take screenshots as you go so that you don't forget.
+* Post at least twice a week and take screenshots as you go so that you don't forget. <br />
 * Submit your tweets via Scholar each Sunday by 11:59 pm.

 _____